sidibea/business/wp-content/plugins/weglot/readme.txt

 Weglot Translate is free for small websites (under 2000 words) with one translation language.
 Weglot Translate has Free and Premium plans available on the [pricing page](https://weglot.com/pricing), depending on your needs.
 You can always take the Weglot Translate free trial version to test it.
 Weglot Translate offers professional support to premium users to help them translate their websites.

+Can I migrate from WPML or Polylang to Weglot Translate?

+Yes, you can easily migrate to Weglot Translate.
+Simply deactivate WPML or Polylang to only have one multilingual plugin.
+Then start using Weglot normally.
+If you need to import some translations contact us directly at support@weglot.com

 Does Weglot Translate provide support?